stchan/PdfScribe/README.md

 ## System Requirements

-* 64-bit Windows Vista or later
+* 64-bit Windows 7 or later
-* .NET Framework 4.0 or later
+* .NET Framework 4.6.1 or later

 ## Building from source